 To graduate in March of their final year, students must complete the following procedures in their final year.
-The period and deadlines for the procedures are in the University Class Timetable on the university website.
+The period and deadlines for the procedures will be announced on the University homepage.
 Please check there.

 Additionally, students should check how many credits they still need to graduate by going to the online Gakumu Information System.
 In principle, all credits required to graduate must be acquired by the end of the fall quarter of the student's final year.